longhorn/release/README.md

 2. Clone this repository.
 3. Retrieve branch, tag, and milestone parameters of the planned release.
 4. Update the version file in each branch-based repository.
-5. Create a release pull request for longhorn/longhorn and longhorn/chart repositories separately.
+5. Create and merge a release pull request for longhorn/longhorn and longhorn/chart repositories separately.
 6. Gather artifacts, including charts.tar.gz and longhorn-images.txt.
 7. Create a tag for each branch-based repository.
 8. Generate a changelog.